PrykhodkoBohdan/masina/README.md

 ### Preparing the EC25-EU Modem (activating Ethernet (RNDIS) interface)

-1. Plug the modem to the USB port of PC.
+1. Plug the modem to the USB port of the PC.
 2. Run Putty or any other terminal program and connect to the modem using COM-port and the following settings:
    ```
    Baud rate: 115200